sdsc/sandboa-config-roll/README.md

 # sandboa devel cluster config

-This is a develop configuration repository for the *sandboa* development cluster.
+This is a development configuration repository for the *sandboa* VirtualBox development cluster.